stm32duino/X-NUCLEO-53L5A1/README.md

 * X_NUCLEO_53L5A1_Get_Set_Params: This example code is to show how to get/set some parameters of the VL53L5CX sensor.

-* X_NUCLEO_53L5A1_HelloWorld: This example code is to show how to get multi-object detection and proximity values of the VL53L5CX satellite sensor in polling mode.
+* X_NUCLEO_53L5A1_HelloWorld: This example code is to show how to get multizone detection and proximity values of the VL53L5CX satellite sensor in polling mode.

-* X_NUCLEO_53L5A1_HelloWorld_Interrupt: This example code is to show how to get multi-object detection and proximity values of the VL53L5CX satellite sensor in interrupt mode.
+* X_NUCLEO_53L5A1_HelloWorld_Interrupt: This example code is to show how to get multizone detection and proximity values of the VL53L5CX satellite sensor in interrupt mode.

 * X_NUCLEO_53L5A1_I2C_And_RAM_Optimization: This example code is to show how to optimize the code in terms of